JozefRivest/telescope-zotero.nvim/README.md

 - Search your Zotero library directly from Neovim
 - Insert citations in the appropriate format for your filetype (LaTeX, Quarto, Typst)
-- Preview citation formats in the telescope UI
+- Preview all available citation formats in the telescope UI
+- Select different citation formats directly with keyboard shortcuts
 - Open PDFs and DOI links directly from the picker
 - Automatically add references to your bibliography file